 In this article, we’ve tested and reviewed the Three 4G Hub, also known as the ZTE MF286D, to see if it’s any good.

 We’ve also looked at the cost of the 4G Hub and the data plans Three sells it with, to see if this mobile broadband router is good value for money.

-Before we begin, try putting your postcode in on the Three website to see if you can get the 4G Hub where you live.
+Before we begin, try putting your postcode in on the Three website to see if you can get the 4G Hub or 5G Hub where you live.

 - Three 4G Hub overview

 - Three 4G Hub unboxing

 - Three 4G Hub value for money

 - Is the Three 4G Hub any good?
 Our verdict

 - Three 4G Hub alternatives